aspyct/rusty/docs/_posts/2024-12-25-root_password_login.md

 Jokes aside, with key-only login, we had around 100 attempts per hour.
 With passwords enabled, that bumped up to over 600 attempts per hour.
 And that's for a fresh server.
 If you have weak passwords, you are bound to be hacked into sooner or later.

 I would also take the precaution to whitelist the users who can login, if applicable.
-That way, you won't unknowingly open an access when installing a service with a bad base security configuration.
+That way, you won't unknowingly open an access when installing a service with a bad default security configuration.

 You can use `AllowUsers` for that in your sshd_config file.
 See `man sshd_config` for more details.